dmbarbour/glas/docs/GlasInitLang.md

 * *Object Capability Security.* The language carefully controls construction of locations and names to support robust reasoning about relationships and access control.
 For example, a remote file cannot directly reference a local file, imported definitions can be sandboxed, and dependencies between global modules are localized in the configuration namespace.
 * *Grammar Inspired Expression.* Functions are expressed as grammar rules.
 Loops are expressed in terms of recursive pattern matching between functions.
 This is especially convenient for parsing and processing of texts and intermediate representations.
 * *Termination Guarantee.* Computation is guaranteed to eventually terminate even without use of quotas.
 This is based on restricting recursion: recursion is supported only within the grammar match rule, and some data must be matched prior to recursion.
 The language is designed to simplify analysis of these constraints.
 * *Pure and Deterministic.* The only 'effect' in this language is to import definitions or binary data.
 Computation is fully deterministic up to imported dependencies.
+* *Lazy Evaluation.* Most computation can be avoided if it isn't necessary for the configuration.
+This includes loading imports.
 * *Block Structured Syntax.* The syntax avoids use of indentation for deep hierarchical structure.

 Glas systems will fully specify the global module namespace within the configuration.
 Compared to filesystem search paths or package managers and lockfiles, this supports many nice properties: Overriding dependencies supports abstraction of global modules.
 Hierarchical structure lets users work with multiple versions of global modules in the same system.
 Export control allows a package of global modules to share 'private' dependencies.
 However, this results in large configurations.